All posts in Professional Development

 When Passion Overcomplicates the Solution

 Sometimes, when unraveling a concern and offering solutions, we lose the forest for the trees.
-It’s easy to get caught up in details, something I’m guilty of.
+It’s easy to get caught up in details, and I’m guilty of this.
 Too much context can obscure an issue’s seemingly obvious conclusion or solution.
 For leaders and problem-solvers, the key is to present clear, concise recommendations upfront.
-If the minutiae becomes overwhelming, simplicity is often the best path forward.
+If the minutiae become overwhelming, simplicity is often the best path forward.

 A guiding principle I often return to is: Don’t check your passions at the door.
 However, not everyone shares the same passion for a particular issue.
 Many may lack the interest or the bandwidth to dive deep into problem identification and solution design.
 Read more…